 Today we are driving on State Route 247 headed eastbound through Lucerne Valley on the way to Joshua Tree National Park.
-This is the portion of the road with which I am the most familar, but motorists can also travel north west on this stretch of road towards Barstow, California.
+This is the route to Joshua Tree with which I am most familiar, but motorists can also travel north west on this stretch of road towards Barstow, California.
 Many people venture on the 10 freeway east of Yucaipa and Beaumont to get to Joshua Tree, but SR 247 is another way to get to this Joshua Tree.
 Actually, I prefer the drive down the SR 18 from Big Bear to Lucerne Valley, which is where motorists turn eastbound onto the 247 to continue the rest of the trip towards Joshua Tree National Park.

 If you drive down Highway 18 from Big Bear to Lucern Valley on the trip to Joshua National Park, then State Highway 247 will take you the rest of the towards Twenty-nine Palms, which is where this national park is located.

 This hub will give you an idea of the visual landscape of SR 247.
 This road is not part of the national high system, but it is part of the California highway system.
 It was surprising to discover that the SR 247 is not considered an official scenic highway here in California, especially considering the stunning views that can be spotted here.
 Some enthusiasts of SR 247 are pushing for it to be considered a scenic highway, so hopefully that will come to pass.